fbielejec/fbielejec.github.io/_posts/2026-05-07-autoresearch-gem-strategy.md

 The full ensemble has three GEM specialists (bull / bear / ranging) gated by a 3-state HMM regime detector, plus a meta-allocator model that blends specialist portfolios when the HMM outcome is uncertain (< 90%).
 That is roughly 15 sweepable parameters.

-A grid over all 15 is combinatorially hopeless.
-The autoresearch loop instead sweeps in phases:
+A grid over all 15 is combinatorially prohibitive, which is why the autoresearch loop instead sweeps in phases:

 1. **Phase 1 -- HMM hyperparameters** (refit interval, hard-switch threshold, min observations).
 Specialists held at defaults.
 2. **Phase 2 -- per-specialist GemParams** (`top_n`, $R^2$ threshold, rebalance cooldown).
 One specialist at a time, the other two at the Phase 1 winner.